Magnesium Powder for Sleep: What Actually Works (and What's a Waste of Money)

 Magnesium isn't a sedative.
 It doesn't knock you out the way melatonin or antihistamines do.
 Instead, it works on the infrastructure your brain needs to transition into sleep.

-The mineral binds to GABA receptors, the same receptors targeted by drugs like Ambien and benzodiazepines.
+Magnesium appears to support calmer neural signaling, partly through GABA-related activity and NMDA receptor modulation.
 According to research published in PMC, magnesium activates GABA to reduce excitability of the nervous system and inhibits the NMDA receptor, promoting muscle relaxation by suppressing intracellular calcium in muscle cells.
 It's calming your nervous system at a cellular level rather than sedating you from the top down.

-Magnesium also plays a role in melatonin production.
+Magnesium also plays a role in melatonin production, and the same mechanisms matter when considering magnesium for sleep and muscle recovery.
 A review on magnesium's mechanisms in sleep disorders found that magnesium can increase melatonin levels, supporting the maintenance of a normal circadian rhythm.
 So if your magnesium levels are low, your body may be producing less of the hormone that tells your brain it's nighttime.

 Here's the problem: according to Pharmacy Times, the standard American diet contains only about 50% of the recommended magnesium intake, meaning as much as half the population is deficient.
 Modern soil depletion, processed food, and high caffeine intake all strip magnesium from the equation.
 If you sleep poorly and eat a typical Western diet, low magnesium is a reasonable suspect, and the right magnesium powder for sleep could help correct the deficit.